Summary of Significant Accounting Policies (Policies) |

 Expenditures for major renewals and improvements that increase functionality of the asset are capitalized and depreciated ratably over the identified useful life.
 Expenditures for non-major repairs and maintenance are charged to expense as incurred.

 The Company capitalizes qualifying internal-use software development costs incurred during the application development stage for internal tools and cloud-based applications used to deliver its services, provided that management with the relevant authority authorizes and commits to the funding of the project, it is probable the project will be completed, and the software will be used to perform the function intended.
 Costs related to preliminary project activities and post implementation activities are expensed as incurred.
-Costs incurred for
+Costs incurred for enhancements that are expected to result in additional material functionality are capitalized.

 Impairment of Long-Lived Assets